Sanket10j/Multimodal-Alzheimer-s-Classification-Using-MRI-and-Genetic-Data/README.md

 Project Involved:

-• Built a multimodal Alzheimer’s disease classification pipeline using ADNI T1-weighted MRI and genetic SNP data for early diagnostic prediction.
+• Built a multimodal Alzheimer’s disease classification pipeline using ADNI-1 T1-weighted MRI and genetic SNPs data for the 200 patients having both types of data modalities.

-• Preprocessed MRI data using MONAI, genetic data using PLINK, PCA, and a noisy autoencoder for embedding extraction.
+• Preprocessed MRI data using MONAI and NiBabel, genetic data using PLINK (MAF filtering, missing rate filtering, and LD pruning), PCA, and a noisy autoencoder for embedding extraction from genetic data.

-• Fine-tuned MedicalNet 3D-ResNet50 for MRI feature learning and performed multimodal fusion with Random Forest, achieving effective integration of imaging and genetic modalities.
+• Fine-tuned MedicalNet 3D-ResNet50 for MRI feature learning and extracting embeddings, and performed multimodal fusion with Random
+Forest, achieving effective integration of imaging and genetic modalities.